Lupus: Reproductive

 While most pregnancies have positive outcomes, there is a greater risk of adverse events occurring during pregnancy.
 SLE causes an increased rate of fetal death in utero and spontaneous abortion (miscarriage).
 The overall live-birth rate in people with SLE has been estimated to be 72%.
 Pregnancy outcome appears to be worse in people with SLE whose disease flares up during pregnancy.

 Neonatal lupus is the occurrence of SLE symptoms in an infant born from a mother with SLE, most commonly presenting with a rash resembling discoid lupus erythematosus, and sometimes with systemic abnormalities such as heart block or enlargement of the liver and spleen.
 Neonatal lupus is usually benign and self-limited.

 Medications for treatment of SLE can carry severe risks for female and male reproduction.
 Cyclophosphamide (also known as Cytoxan), can lead to infertility by causing premature ovarian insufficiency (POI), the loss of normal function of one's ovaries prior to age forty.
 Methotrexate can cause termination or deformity in fetuses and is a common abortifacient, and for men taking a high dose and planning to father, a discontinuation period of 6 months is recommended before insemination.

 Systemic

 Fatigue in SLE is probably multifactorial and has been related to not only disease activity or complications such as anemia or hypothyroidism, but also to pain, depression, poor sleep quality, poor physical fitness and lack of social support.

 Causes

-SLE is presumably caused by a genetic susceptibility coupled with an environmental trigger which results in defects in the immune system.
-One of the factors associated with SLE is vitamin D deficiency.
+Vitamin D deficiency

+Some studies have found that vitamin D deficiency (i.e., a low serum level of vitamin D) often occurs in patients with SLE and that its level is particularly low in patients with more active SLE.
+Furthermore, 5 studies reported that SLE patients treated with vitamin D had significant reductions in the activity of their disease.
+However, other studies have found that the levels of vitamin D in SLE are not low, that vitamin D does not reduce their SLE's activity, and/or that the vitamin D levels and responses to vitamin D treatment varied in different patient populations (i.e., varied based on whether the study was conducted on individuals living in Africa or Europe).
+Because of these conflicting findings, the following middle ground has been proposed for using vitamin D to treat SLE: a) patients with SLE that have 25-hydroxyvitamin D2 plus 25-hydroxyvitamin D3 serum levels less than 30 ng/ml should be treated with vitamin D to keep these levels at or above 30 ng/ml or, in patients having major SLE-related organ involvement, at 36 to 40 ng/ml and b) patients with 25-hydroxyvitamin D2 plus 25-hydroxyvitamin D3 levels at or above 30 ng/ml should not be treated with vitamin D unless they have major SLE-related organ involvement in which case they should be treated with 25-hydroxyvitamin D2 plus 25-hydroxyvitamin D3 to maintain their serum vitamin D levels between 36 and 40 ng/ml.